Ephrata Lodge No. 665 - Free & Accepted Masons of Pennsylvania

 For the man who is looking for deeper meaning in life and who wants to be part of a fraternity committed to his growth and improvement, Masonry is filled with marvellous opportunities and limitless possibilities.
 The first step in Masonry is one a man must take himself.
 He must say, "I want to become a Mason."
 What follows will be thrilling, exciting and extremely worthwhile.
 "Should I ask?"
 That is the one important question.
 The answer is up to you.

 To become a Mason, you must meet the qualifications as mentioned above and below, and be accepted by a Lodge.
-If interested, you will find it helpful to print out a copy of the hand written fill in the blanks petition or use the modern electronic PDF petition in which you may use your computer to fill in the blanks for membership and contact the lodge to speak with a Mason to submit your petition.
-Of course, you may always contact the lodge to talk to a Mason to inquire about joining the lodge before completing a petition.
+To begin download the PDF application, also known as the petition here.
+Fill in the blanks for membership and contact the lodge to speak with a member to submit your petition.
+Of course, you may always contact the lodge to speak with a Mason to inquire about joining the lodge before completing a petition.
 You may call and leave a message with the lodge or go to the Contact Us page to leave a message with the site administrator and someone will be in contact with you as soon as possible.

 Freemasonry is proud of its philosophy and practice of “making good men better.”
 Only individuals believed to be of the finest character are favourably considered for membership.
 Every applicant must advocate his belief in the existence of a Supreme Being (atheists are not accepted in the Fraternity).
 Freemasonry looks to take "good men" and make them better.